a-deal/dr-oogle/README.md

 ### Getting started

 Welcome to the Oogle Companion.
-We enable to quickly find dentist reviews.
+We enable you to quickly find dentist reviews.
 To get started, please following the steps below:

 1. `createdb oogle`